mouseless/mouseless.codes/our-collective.md

 #join

-If you are an experienced software engineer and you think you align with our principles and appreciate what you've seen on our [GitHub][github], let us know.
+If you are an experienced software engineer and you think you align with our principles and appreciate what you've seen in [github.com/mouseless][github], let us know.

-If you are a recent graduate seeking opportunities, consider our _Fresh Engineer_ program.
+If you are a recent graduate seeking opportunities, consider our __Fresh Engineer__ program.
 You join us as a new graduate.
 We'll guide you through our way, assign you with real customer tasks, and regraduate you after two years of dedicated work.